ranfysvalle02/perceptron-101/README.md

 ---

-# Unveiling the Perceptron: How Simple Ideas Power Modern AI
+# How Simple Ideas Power Modern AI

 *Explore the magic of basic math and simple programming that make machines learn, all through the lens of the humble perceptron.*